rachelnadia/week-one/notes.md

 again, easy to use
 definitely going to use it for assignments in other disciplines for its use for bibliographic info alone

-Already had a discord account so joining dscord was not difficult
+Already had a discord account so joining discord was not difficult

 Github gave me trouble
 Setting up Week two I forgot to initialize